DF FOX HUNTING

 The Rules

-DURATION : The hunt ends after 90 minutes, or when all hounds have either found the fox (or conceded), whichever is the earlier.
+DURATION : The hunt ends after 90 minutes, or when all hounds have found the fox (or conceded), whichever is the earlier.
 Hounds without a transmission capability should make their participation known in advance.

 TRANSMISSION SCHEDULE : The following details show the times, strength and duration of transmissions -